It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Project: The client can enter hundreds of open stock and pre-pack products in real-time, from user-defined templates, at the click of a button.
 What previously took a week of work can be completed in less 2 hours.

 Project: Automate centralized appointment desk; reduced labor affected to scheduling by more than 60 percent in the first year.

 Customer: Avaya, Inc.

 Project: Chainalytics created a custom justification/savings calculator based on freight rates & new container loading densities based on new packaging designs & TOPS (Total Optimization Packaging Software).

 Customer: Medical equipment division of a Top 20 global pharmaceutical company

-Project: Choice Logistics deployed more than a dozen of its strategic stocking locations in major cities across the U.S. and Canada, and set field stocking levels by part for each SSL.
-FSEs were trained on new procedures to order parts for delivery to their home or customer site, or for pick-up at the SSL, in as little as two hours.
+Project: Choice Logistics deployed more than a dozen of its strategic stocking locations (SSLs) in major cities across the United States and Canada and set field stocking levels by part for each SSL.
+FSEs were trained on new procedures to order parts for delivery to their home or customer site, or for pick-up at the SSL, in as little as two hours, guaranteed.